wsophie/markup/README.md

-# markup
+# Markup

-Markup language for creating educational worksheets
+An easy to understand markup language for creating educational worksheets, along with an accompanying respository of community rated sheets.

+## Intructions